sumitmalik51/MCW-SQL-Server-hybrid-cloud-/master-before-hands-on.md

 1. Browse to the Azure portal at <https://portal.azure.com> and verify that you are logged in with the subscription that you wish to use for this lab.

     >**Note**: You may need to launch an \"in-private\" session in your browser if you have multiple Microsoft Accounts.

+2. Make sure to Add Resource Groups **SUFFIX** in the Second Resource Group Section.